Ednyfed Fychan

-Ednyfed established a ministerial dynasty which would serve the princes of Gwynedd for thirty years after his death until the Edwardian conquest.
-His preeminence allowed him to marry Gwenllian, a daughter of the Lord Rhys.
-Ednyfed's sons by Gwenllian succeeded him as disteiniaid when Gwynedd Uwch Conwy was divided between Owain Goch ap Gruffudd and Llywelyn ap Gruffudd after the Treaty of Woodstock in 1247.
-Goronwy served as distain under Owain Goch, while Gruffudd served under Llywelyn.
-Gruffudd died shortly after Llywelyn united Gwynedd with the Battle of Bryn Derwin in June 1255, and Goronwy succeeded him as distain of all Gwynedd until his death in turn in 1268.
-Goronwy was in turn succeeded by his elder half-brother, Tudur, born of Ednyfed's first marriage, until his death in c.
-1281.

-Even after the Conquest, Ednyfed's heirs, known as the Wyrion Eden 'descendants of Eden' enjoyed special privileges in their tenure first granted by the Llywelyns.
-They held their lands free from all renders other than military service, which allowed them to become incredibly wealthy and influential.
-Ednyfed's descendants spread across Wales, and many served in the new English administration.Ednyfed's son Goronwy and his son Tudur Hen established the branch of the family known as the Tudors of Penmynydd in Anglesey, which produced leading ecclesiastical and administrative figures of the fourteenth century in Wales.
-Owen Tudor was a member of this family, thus making Ednyfed the first distinguished ancestor of the House of Tudor.
+Ednyfed established a ministerial dynasty which served the princes of Gwynedd for over thirty years after his death until the Edwardian conquest.
+His preeminence allowed him to marry Gwenllian, a daughter of the Lord Rhys, prince of Deheubarth.
+Ednyfed's sons succeeded him as disteiniaid and his descendants held a monopoly on the position until the final campaign of Llywelyn ap Gruffudd in December 1282, the turning point of Edward I's conquest of Wales.
+Even after the Conquest, Ednyfed's heirs and the heirs of his brothers, known as the Wyrion Eden 'descendants of Ednyfed', enjoyed special privileges in their tenure, first granted by the Llywelyns.
+They held their lands free from all renders other than military service, which allowed them to become very wealthy and influential.
+Ednyfed was granted land across Wales and many of his descendants served in the new English administration.
+Ednyfed's grandson Tudur Hen ap Goronwy established the branch of the family associated with Penmynydd in Anglesey, which produced leading ecclesiastical and administrative figures of the fourteenth century in Wales.
+Owen Tudor, grandfather of Henry VII, was a member of this family, thus making Ednyfed the first distinguished ancestor of the House of Tudor, the house that held the throne of England from 1485 to 1603.